How To Explain a Gap In Your CV? Professional Development, Personal Development, or Wasted Time?

 For instance, if you say, “I didn’t manage to finish my project in time, therefore, I spent another few months on it,” it won’t sound any good to the employer.
 It will suggest to them that you don’t deliver in time.

 However, if you say instead, “Unfortunately, the funding for my project dried out.
-However, I love the topic and I felt responsible for the project and the team, therefore, I decided to stay and finish it in my own time,” that’s the whole new story!
+However, I love the topic and I felt responsible for the project and the team, therefore, I decided to stay and finish it in my own time, it was very important for my professional development” that’s the whole new story!

 You should know that today, employers have a lot of problems with loyalty, namely, with the employees who drop projects before the project launch just because they spot a better opportunity in the job market for themselves.